bird-house/birdhouse-docs/docs/source/publications.rst

 Articles, book sections and conference proceedings and presentations related to the birdhouse projects:

-.. todo: Update the bibtex
+.. todo:: Update the bibtex file

 2018: